judithpillado/java-beginner-tutorial/README.md

 When you don't know which text editor to use I can recommend the [Sublime Text](https://www.sublimetext.com/) editor but you can choose any other editor, too.

 For more advanced java programming there are special text editors (so called IDEs or Integrated Development Environments) with a lot of additioanl features.
+But I don't think that these editors are helpful if you are just learning java.
+They would probably be more distracting than helpful.

-The last step of this setup is to clone this repository using `git clone https://github.com/mvieghofer/java-hello-world.git` and open the project your text editor.
+The last step of this setup is to clone this repository using `git clone https://github.com/mvieghofer/java-hello-world.git`.
+If you don't have `git` installed or you don't know what cloning means, check out [this short tutorial](https://help.github.com/articles/cloning-a-repository/).

+After you have cloned this repository open it in your text editor.
 The `app` folder is your working directory.
-There all your files should be placed.
-In the solution folder you can find the complete solution of this tutorial.
-You can always check there how my solution to the problem of this tutoral looks like.
+There you should create all the subfolders for the small example projects we will create.
+In the solution folder you can find the complete solution for this tutorial.
+You can always check there how my solution looks like.

 # Hello World
 Typically if you learn a new programming language the first program you write will be a so called 'Hello World' Program.
 This program will run without any errors and print 'Hello World' to the terminal.

-Create a file called `HelloWorld.java` inside the app folder and open it in your text editor.
-If you copy the following code to the file you will have a fully functional Hello World Program.
+First you need to create a `helloWorld` folder in the app directory and create a file called `HelloWorld.java` inside the `helloWorld` folder.
+Open this file, copy the following code to the file and you have your first fully functional Hello World Program created.

 ```
 public class HelloWorld {